Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Kansas Minimum Coverage Car Insurance Requirements

-In Kansas, drivers are required to carry the state minimum auto insurance coverage to drive legally.
+In Kansas, drivers must have minimum auto insurance coverage to drive legally.
 The minimum requirements are as follows:

 • $25,000 for bodily injury liability per person